What You Need to Know About Alimony in NJ

 1) the demonstrated actual needs of one party to maintain their basic standards living, and the demonstrated ability of the other party to pay, including their income and liabilities; 2) the length duration of the marriage or civil partnership; 3) how old each party is, as well as their health, both emotionally, mentally and physically; 4) The standard of living that was established during the relationship, including whether the couple can maintain this standard even after separation; 5) the ‘marketability’ of each party, such as their earning capacity, their education levels, additional training they’ve received, and ultimately how employable each party is; 6)If a party has been absent from the job market, and they are seeking maintenance, the court looks at how big of a time gap on their resume they have; 7) which parent has the primary custodial responsibilities for any children; 8) If one party wants to get back to work, the court will consider the time and cost that it will take for that party to get trained or educated to a level that will ensure appropriate employment, as well as the prospect of any future capital assets and income; 9) Contributions to the marriage – both financial and non-financial, including homemaking, raising children, and any disruption to careers or the education of the party; 10) property that is distributed upon dissolution of the marriage, including any payouts from current income, as long as the consideration is just and reasonable; 11) if there are investments and income derived from that available to parties stemming from assets they hold, the court will consider this; 12) tax consequences of any alimony award, including describing the alimony (or parts of it) as a non-taxable payment; 13) any amounts of temporary support paid, including the length paid and the amount; 14) and finally the catchall provision - any other factor the Court finds relevant.

-If you have questions about alimony payments, call today for a free comprehensive in office consultation.
+If you have questions about alimony in NJ, call today for a free comprehensive in office consultation.

 - Alimony and Retirement in New Jersey